Matt Rayner (alias)

 In Liverpool, he twice attended the heavily policed demonstrations against the hare coursing event, the Waterloo Cup at Altcar (this annual event took place over a week each February until banned).
 On the evening after the 1995 Cup, which had in the region of 100 protestors present, he accompanied other activists to a live exports protest at Heysham.
 (Altcar and Heysham are nearby, in Lancashire.)
 He also helped on a stall at an animal rescue event in the Wirral.
 It is of note, that during one of his stays at Serena's flat, the barrister of Roger Yates, then involved a high-profile animal rights trial, was also staying over.

-Around 1994-1995 he showed interest in Manchester, driving activists to support protests being held there (including against bullfighter Frank Evans - see above).
-His friend Claire believes he used her to introduce him to people there.
+Around 1994-1995 he showed interest in Manchester, driving activists to support protests being held there, including at one point driving himself and his friend Claire to a protest in Manchester against the bullfighter Frank Evans.
+Claire believes he used her to introduce him to people there.

 Matt’s exit strategy was extremely elaborate and took about 18 months to execute.
 It began in the summer of 1995 when he changed jobs, saying he had started working for a wine company.
 A year later, he told a few close friends of his growing disillusionment with activism after being raided by the police (see above under the Leyden Street chicken slaughterhouse campaign) and the breakdown of the relationship with his girlfriend.
 He hinted at wanting to move on.
 Then in the autumn of 1996 he said he was moving to Bordeaux, France where his employer had a branch.
 As he could speak French and had always shown an interest in that country (including talking about how much he liked the town of Carcassonne) it did not come as a significant surprise he was moving there.